Need Help? Give us a call.

 The next step is to obtain permits that your company needs to operate.
 States and local governments issue business licenses to companies in a range of industries.
 Companies that sell tangible goods or taxable services need to register for a seller’s permit and collect and report sales taxes.
 In some cases, you might also need to get a zoning permit.

-Filing your articles of organization with the secretary of state’s office makes it official.
+Filing your articles of organization with your Secretary of State’s office makes it official.
 The articles contain your business name and address, statement of the LLC’s purpose, guidelines for management, and the duration of the LLC.
 After the state accepts your articles of organization, you are ready to start operating.

 Now that your business is officially an LLC, there are requirements in place by the state to keep your company in good standing.
 You will need to keep financial records and minutes of any major decisions.
 To ensure your business is not dissolved, you’ll need to keep records of employees, appoint a registered agent who can receive legal notices, and file taxes.

-The process for forming an LLC is slightly different in every state.
+The process of forming an LLC is slightly different in every state.
 Review our state guides to LLC formation to learn more details about your state’s requirements:

 An LLC can be an excellent choice of business structure for small businesses.
 You enjoy a mix of tax flexibility, operational choice, and minimum compliance requirements.
 For help forming an LLC, we suggest an online legal service like IncFile.
 IncFile will help you file your articles of organization and create an LLC operating agreement.
 They will also include one year of free registered agent service.